Robert-van-Engelen/Forth850/README.md

 ### SKIPS
 _char "<chars>" --_
-skips chars in input when present, 0x20 (bl) skips 0x00 to 0x20 (white space and control)
+skips chars in input when present, 0x20 (BL) skips 0x00 to 0x20 (white space and control)

     : SKIPS SOURCE >IN @ /STRING ROT TRIM DROP SOURCE DROP - >IN ! ;